 To any level-headed person, this sounds totally absurd, but to somebody who understands how cult followings begin (and then escalate) it’s perfectly understandable.

 What is a Cult?

-(I hate dictionary definitions, but please let me off this one time!)
+(I hate dictionary definitions, but you’ll have to let me off this one time)

 Are you an avid fan/follower of a particular sports team?
 Musician?
 Fashion label?
 Food company?
 Car manufacturer?
 Celebrity?

 I’m guessing that you probably are (if not, you’re most-likely part of a cult following in a different area of your life!)

 And I can guarantee, that the root of your ‘cult following’ is exactly the same as everyone else’s.
 Shortly, I’m going to share that reason, and explain how you can apply it to your business (hopefully, without the mass suicides)…

 …but first, let’s discuss the benefits of being a ‘cult brand’.